EmilGou/RL-Chess/README.md

 - Instead of having utilities in colab notebooks, create util.py files
 - Add Q-Learning folder
 - Add play folder which includes a UI for playing against our models
+- Add a setup section explaining how to replicate results in colab

 ## Dataset